fclivaz42/ft_transcendance/srcs/oauth2/README.md

 ## OAUTH configuration

-This project is using Google remote sign-in oauth.
+This project is using Google remote sign-in oauth by default, it may break with another provider.

 Documentation: https://developers.google.com/identity/protocols/oauth2?hl=fr